mscheinert/simsar/docs/simulation-meta.md

 ### 3. Run-time Environment

 Even with the same executable, complete different simulations can be achieved by slightly changing only a few parameters, boundary conditions or the initial state.
 While the **run-time parameters** (FORTRAN namelists) can be easily documented (they could be even transferred to some Database), **input files** have been neglected somehow.
 These data files are often hard to handle due to the size of a single file or a voluminous data collection.
 The size is also often the reason why there is no version control of such files and modifications are not tracked.
-Unfortunately, this compormises every effort to perform reproducible simulations and thus obstructs comprehensible research.
+Unfortunately, this compromises every effort to perform reproducible simulations and thus obstructs comprehensible research.

-SIMSAR provides a strategy how to overcome this huddle as lay out in the section [Citable Input Data](inputdata.md).
+SIMSAR provides a strategy how to overcome this huddle as laid out in the section [Citable Input Data](inputdata.md).
 For that purpose, the Simulation Package will contain a file (**`input.ini`**) which lists **all necessary input data** files each with an entry **how to obtain the data** and with the option to attach **references**, **citations** and a **checksums**.
 This is not a description of the input data as extensive as it is propsed for instance by the [DataCite Metadata Schema](https://support.datacite.org/docs/schema-properties-overview-v41){: target=_blank}, but it provides a first partial compliance with modern data management.

 Special attention should be also payed to the **setup** which defines the **output data** written during the run.
 Not only does this permit the experienced user to learn about what to expect from the output.
 But the user can also find more information about the structure of the output data if questions or uncertainties emerge during the analysis of the output.